Effective Email Marketing Strategies and Tips for Successful Campaigns

 These are likely to be the key metrics in your email service provider so you won’t have to look far to find them.

-Use data from Google Analytics.
+Additionally, you can use data from Google Analytics.
 There, you can track what subscribers do on your website and make some conclusions.
 You can evaluate:

 • How many people go to the website from emails?